How Does the Grand Jury Process Work in NY?

 If the Grand Jury indicts you there will be a second arraignment, where you will once again have the chance to plead guilty, not guilty, or no contest.
 If you plead not guilty, the matter will proceed to a jury trial.

 Thanks to recent changes in New York law, the indictment will also “start the clock” for the prosecution, who must send their evidence against you to the defense no more than 15 days after the indictment.
-This gives a good defense lawyer a lot of time to examine your case, prepare your case, and make recommendations for the days ahead.
+This gives a good New York criminal lawyer a lot of time to examine your case, prepare your case, and make recommendations for the days ahead.

 In short: don’t panic if you’re indicted.
 The indictment is only the beginning.